acvigue/overseerr/README.md

 1. type in an administrative Powershell `nssm install Overseerr`
 2. Then it should pull up with a UI.
 On the first page for the Path we want to put powershell `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`
 3. Fo the Startup Directory if you have followed this tut word for word you need to put this as the startup path `C:\Tools\overseerr` if you havent it would be `C:\(Directory where you git cloned the repo)\overseerr`
-4. Now put for the  Arguments `yarn dev`
+4. Now put for the  Arguments `yarn start`
 It should look like below